bobgreenshields/deliverance/_areas/05-crossroads.md

   - "6"
   - "7"
   - "8"
+  - "9"
 categories: area
 ---

 The tunnel splits in four directions.
+On a ledge behind some stalagmites is an opening off deeper into the mountain.
+The deeper caves are not protected by the wards and are travelled by numerous subterranean monsters.